 Satoshi Nakamoto wasn’t the only person upset with the banking industry after the collapse of the housing market in 2008.
 Many people realized the need for a currency that wasn’t regulated by any centralized organization, but Satoshi was the 1st to create a solution.

-The point of Bitcoin is to create a store of value that is also a practical medium of exchange, without relying on trust.
-The US Dollar has value not because it’s backed by gold, but because people have faith in the United States Government to stick around long enough for them to spend their dollars.
+The point of Bitcoin is to create a store of value that is also a practical medium of exchange.
+The US Dollar has value because people all over the world have faith in the United States Government to stick around long enough for them to spend their dollars.
 Bitcoin has value because many people would prefer to rely on a distributed network (blockchain) to back their currency, rather than a centralized bank or government.

-The value of Bitcoin is only worth what someone is willing to exchange for it – same as the US Dollar.
-It’s just a matter of placing your trust in a decentralized, or centralized system.
+The value of Bitcoin is only worth what someone is willing to pay for it – same as the US Dollar.
+It’s just a matter of placing your trust in the blockchain, or the government.